QuentinJoder/Twitter-Supervisor/README.md

     [Debug Mode](https://flask.palletsprojects.com/en/1.1.x/quickstart/#debug-mode), run: `$ ./flask_run.sh development`

 *  Launch the celery workers (more info about that [here](https://docs.celeryproject.org/en/stable/userguide/periodic-tasks.html#starting-the-scheduler)):
-    - `celery -A twittersupervisor.tasks beat` to launch the scheduler
+    - `celery -A twittersupervisor beat` to launch the scheduler
-    - `celery -A twittersupervisor.tasks worker` to launch a worker
+    - `celery -A twittersupervisor worker` to launch a worker
-    - `celery -A twittersupervisor.tasks worker -B` useful in development, to launch one worker with the scheduler embedded.
+    - `celery -A twittersupervisor worker -B` useful in development, to launch one worker with the scheduler embedded.

 ### Tests
 in the project directory, simply run: